freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sorting-algorithms-bead-sort.md

 This is the case when bead sort is implemented without a mechanism to assist in finding empty spaces below the beads, such as in software implementations.

-Compare beads in an array, such as on an abacus, but each element in the array has different number of beads.
+Compare beads in an array, but each element in the array has different number of beads.

 Example: